 Vehicle Search Leading to an Arrest

 Police are allowed to search your vehicle when you have been placed under arrest.
 However, there are limits to their ability to conduct this type of search.
 In Arizona v.
 Gant, the U.S. Supreme Court limited the search of a vehicle incident to the driver’s arrest.
 In that case, the police had already arrested Gantand placed him in handcuffs in the back of a police vehicle.
-They then searched his car and found cocaine inside of a jacket in his car.
+They then searched his car and found cocaine inside a jacket in his car.

 The Supreme Court held police officers can only search a vehicle incident to a person’s arrest when the person is unrestrained and could retrieve a weapon from inside of the vehicle or when the police reasonably believe that evidence of the crime for which the person is being arrested is located inside of the car.